Equitrack/Alexandria/ENGLISH/Interview.md

 - To do documentation about technical processes and new technology researched
 	- The technical processes could be how to resolve some type of tickets
 	- The research example is Argo, Argo is an alternative technology to deploy applications, we can use Argo instead of jenkins
-- Resolv tickets about the operation
+- Resolve tickets about the operation
 	- Create and develop containers, my last develop container was kubescape, it was a technology to improve the security to other containers
 	- Check build and deploy fails during the automatic deploy with jenkins
 	- To do troubleshooting about some container, sometime using many memory or CPU